-Now regarding the questions you asked in your letter.
-(1 Cor 7:1)
+Now regarding the questions you asked in your letter.1 Corinthians 7:1

 This is the first of the section indicators that break the remaining portions into sections based on Paul’s response to the Corinthians questions.

 Now that was easy wasn’t it!
-When we pay attention to those kinds of things the reading of Scripture and the understanding of it just simply work themselves out.
+When we pay attention to the little things, the reading of Scripture and the understanding of it just simply work themselves out.
 We see clearly where Paul is going and how each section connects to the next.
 When we understand the big picture, the details just fall out.
-Believe it, it is true.
+Believe it, it’s true.